-To finish the form, the employee writing in the waste will mark their initials.
+To finish the form, the employee writing in the waste will leave their initials.

-This form should be implemented right away.
-As soon as it is wasted, write it in.
+The waste form should be implemented in your food truck right away.
+As soon as food is wasted, write it in.
 I know what you are saying to yourself, “Right!
-On a Friday night when we are kicking out 300 covers, I’m going to stop everything so we can write that down.”
+On a Friday night when we are kicking out 200 covers, I’m going to stop everything so we can write that down.”

 To make sure the waste sheet is effective, you should value out each item wasted.
 This figure will be very important when you are comparing actual and ideal food cost at the end of the period.